 by Will Graves

-2. Many libraries and archives have microfilm versions of the pension applications.
+3. Many libraries and archives have microfilm versions of the pension applications.
 There are microfilm readers (equipment with which microfilm is viewed) that can copy the image from the microfilm.
-The National Archives made to different sets of microfilm.
-One set (consisting of thousands of rolls of microfilm) is denominated NARA M805 and contains only the 'Selected Records' portion of each pension file (see paragraph 3 below for an explanation of how to access the 'Selected Records' online).
-The other set (also consisting of even more thousands of rolls of microfilm) is denominated NARA M804 and contains the entire contents of each pension file (see paragraph 4 below for an explanation of how to access these images online).
+The National Archives made two different sets of microfilm.
+One set (consisting of thousands of rolls of microfilm) is denominated NARA M805 and contains only the 'Selected Records' portion of each pension file.
+The other set (also consisting of even more thousands of rolls of microfilm) is denominated NARA M804 and contains the entire contents of each pension file.

-4. Fold3.com, a private, subscription service, has posted on the Internet digital images of all of the Revolutionary War pension applications taken from NARA M804.
+5. Fold3.com, (F#) a private, subscription service (and now owned by Ancestry.com), has posted on the Internet digital images of all of the Revolutionary War pension applications taken from NARA M804.
+In addition, F3 has several other compilations of documents relating to the Revolutionary War, including the Virginia Half Pay claims for both the Army and Navy taken from NARA M910.
 For current subscription information for F3, see its website at Fold3.com.
 F3 allows subscribers to download digital images of individual pages of pension applications one page at a time.
 We have been informed that some public libraries and other institutional libraries are providing access to Fold3.com free to their card holders or members.
 You should check with the libraries of which you are a card holder or member to see if it provides such access to Fold3.com.

 NOTE: Please do not request copies of the digital images of the pension applications from this site.
 Being a volunteer operation which provides access to its site free of charge to its users, we are not equipped to handle such requests.
 Those interested in obtaining copies of the original pension application of a particular claimant should pursue one of the options listed above.
 There may be other options, but the ones listed above are the only ones of which we are currently aware.